hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

         - vin: text

-    - Telemetry \#2:
+    b.
+Telemetry \#2:

     - MessageTemplate (use the MessageTemplate value of the first telemetry as a guide): Include the fuellevel and fuellevel\_unit fields.

-        - MessageSchema.Fields:
+    - **MessageSchema.Fields**:

         - fuellevel: double

         - fuellevel\_unit: text

 ![The previously defined telemetry values are circled in the JSON code window.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image47.png "JSON code window")